AmartinVT/Week3Homework/README.md

 Valid Characters
 ---
-The total list of valid characters if the user says "YES" to all prompts ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789~`!@#$%^&*()_-+={}[]|:;"<,>.?/
+The total list of valid characters if the user says "YES" to all prompts:

+ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789~`!@#$%^&*()_-+={}[]|:;"<,>.?/

 Screen Shots